The Story of Basecamp, the Outdoor Industry’s Largest Jobs Board

 Ali Carr grew up camping, hiking, skiing, surfing, and scuba diving, but it was a piece by Mark Jenkins written for Outside magazine that ultimately led her on a mission to write for the magazine.

 “[Jenkins] wrote ‘The Hard Way’ column for Outside for many years.
-His last column was the year after I graduated college and I remember reading it in my grandmother’s apartment in New York City and crying,” she says.
+His last column was the year after I graduated college and I remember reading it in my grandmother’s apartment in New York City and crying,” she said.
 The piece was about the life and death of Jenkins’ best friend and fellow explorer, Mike Moe.
-“It was so moving,” Carr recalls.
+“It was so moving,” Carr recalled.

 Inspired, Carr applied for the Outside internship three times, but it was only after meeting a former publisher from the magazine during a course she took that her resume finally landed in front of the editor in charge of internships.
 By that time, she was an associate editor at Travel + Leisure.
 When Carr received a call from Outside with an offer of a six-month internship, the editor asked: “Are you sure you want to demote yourself?”
 Carr would have to take a pay cut, move from New York City to New Mexico, and had no guarantee of a full-time job at the end of the internship.